tezansahu/VQA-With-Multimodal-Transformers/README.md

-# Visual Question nswering with Multimodal Transformer Models
+# Visual Question Answering with Multimodal Transformers

 This repo contains the dataset & code for exploring multimodal *fusion-type* transformer models (from Huggingface 🤗) for the task of visual question answering.